melroy89/melroy-blog/content/posts/2021-01-05-new-server-setup-linux-part-2.md

 ### RAID Introduction

-We will use software RAID using Muliple Device driver also known as "md".
+We will use software RAID using Multiple Device driver also known as "md".
 Which has a powerful command line application: `mdadm` (run as root).

 There are [many RAID levels](https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_0) from which you can choose from.
 Starting with no redundancy RAID-0, to a simple mirroring setup, called RAID-1, to more advanced RAID-3, RAID-4, RAID-5 and more.